Auguste Dreyfus: Art collector

 In November 1874 Dreyfus bought an imposing neo-classical hotel at 3 Rue Ruysdael.
 There he accumulated an extraordinary art collection, which he inventoried in detail in 1887.
 Dreyfus showed objects in the Peru pavilion at the Exposition Universelle (1878) in Paris, including furniture encrusted with pearls and objects of art.
 He also sent three mummies from Peru to the Paris Anthropological society in 1878.
 In June 1888 Dreyfus bought the domain of the Château de Pontchartrain from Count Guido Henckel von Donnersmarck.
 In 1891 the architect Émile Boeswillwald was given the task of restoring the chateau.

 In June 1889 Dreyfus sold 116 items from his collection, realizing 861,000 francs.
 In June 1896 the Dreyfus-Gonzalez collection was sold at public auction in Paris, and included among other valuables four candelabra called "the sirens and garlands of leaves" (c.
 1783–1784) attributed to the great bronze sculptor François Remond and coming from a series of six that were part of the furniture of the Parisian hotel of the second Duke of Praslin (1735–1791), which were acquired by the Duke of Hamilton.
 They were sold to Dreyfus in 1882.

+The Alliance Tapestry

+The Alliance Tapestry in the Swiss National Museum, formerly the Dreyfus-de Gonzalès Collection.

+As part of the sale in June 1896 in Paris, one of the once seven Alliance Tapestries was sold.
+Only four of these royal tapestries, entitled Renewal of the alliance with the Swiss, have survived.
+The one from the Dreyfus-de Gonzalès Collection (name Frenchified) was acquired by the Gottfried Keller Foundation for FRF 88,000, which at that time corresponded to roughly the same amount in Swiss francs.
+At the auction in Paris, the Gottfried Keller Foundation was represented by Heinrich Angst (1847–1922), the first director of the Swiss National Museum.
+Heinrich Angst acquired the tapestry for the Gottfried Keller Foundation in order to exhibit it in the Swiss National Museum in Zürich.
+This tapestry, now called the Zürich copy, is from the fourth edition.
+It was created between 1729 and 1734.
+Until the French Revolution, this tapestry was kept in the Embassy of France in Rome (presumably until the beginning of 1791).
+In 1793, the tapestry was apparently in the possession of Cardinal François-Joachim de Pierre de Bernis, the French ambassador in Rome.
+However, the cardinal considered the tapestry the property of King Louis XVI and therefore held it in safekeeping for the king.
+After the cardinal's death in 1794, the tapestry's whereabouts are unknown until its auction in 1896.
+In addition to the copy in the Swiss National Museum, there is also a copy in the Château de Versailles, in the Museum of the Gobelins Manufactory (Mobilier National) and in the Hôtel de Besenval in Paris.